 The shelter, which can take up to 22 homeless people at a time, takes each person on a pathway assessment to ascertain their individual needs and requirements, rather than just providing a homeless shelter for the night.

-The Cotton Street project is run by shelter manager Simon Whitter, a highly experienced counsellor and advocate with a vast amount of expertise and first-hand knowledge of the complex issues which homeless and vulnerable people face.
-Simon who was himself homeless, also suffered with alcohol dependency issues and abuse from a young age.
+The Cotton Street project is run by shelter manager Simon Whitter, a highly experienced counsellor and advocate with a vast amount of expertise and first-hand knowledge of the complex issues that homeless and vulnerable people face.
+Simon, who was himself homeless, also suffered with alcohol dependency issues and abuse from a young age.
 A spell in prison was to be the turning point in Simon’s life before he decided to channel his own experiences and life lessons to help others on the path to recovery.
 His empathic approach is groundbreaking and has won over many of the homeless people who come to Cotton Street.
-Simon’s own personal journey is an inspirational one that gives hope to others but most importantly it comes from personal knowledge and experience.
+Simon’s own personal journey is an inspirational one that gives hope to others but, most importantly, it comes from personal knowledge and experience.

 The Cotton Street pathway process is likened to that of the umbilical cord between a mother and baby.
 The cord is the vital lifeline that is first formed between the team at Cotton Street and the homeless person.
 That cord and relationship is the lifeline to their existence and path to recovery.

-Once the key dependency and health issues have been identified, the resident must then agree to starting the Cotton Street pathway process.
-This is a commitment to accept help and support to tackle mental, physical health issues, alcohol and drug dependency.
-Those identified to have drug dependency issues must agree to start a transition programme from drugs to Subutex – an opioid which is used to treat addiction.
+Once the key dependency and health issues have been identified, the resident must then agree to start the Cotton Street pathway process.
+This is a commitment to accept help and support to tackle mental and physical health issues and alcohol and drug dependency.
+Those identified to have drug dependency issues must agree to start a transition programme from drugs to Subutex – an opioid that is used to treat addiction.

-Each resident has the use of a communal recreational open space with sofas, fitness equipment and classes which develop better sociable environments providing friendship and a community.
-The shelter also provides and runs workshops in carpentry and upholstery and each resident has the opportunity to learn new skills and apply for jobs within the Signature Living to lead onto permanent employment.
+Each resident has the use of a communal recreational open space with sofas, fitness equipment, and classes that develop better sociable environments providing friendship and a community.
+The shelter also provides and runs workshops in carpentry and upholstery and each resident has the opportunity to learn new skills and apply for jobs within the Signature Living to lead to permanent employment.
 The addition of a cycle repair shop has also proved a huge success.